yaswanthteja/Python_Resources/OOP.md

 obj = Child("Interviewbit", 6)
 obj.display()
 ```
-By using super(): The parent class members can be accessed in child class using the super keyword.
+By using super(): The parent class members can be accessed in the child class using the super keyword.

 ```
 class Parent(object):